FAQs

 What changes has the US made to de minimis tariff exemption for low-value shipments?

-On 30 July 2025, President Trump signed Executive Order 14324(external link) suspending duty-free 'de minimis' treatment for all countries from 29 August 2025.
-This means shipments of low value/de minimis goods from New Zealand, and all other countries, valued under US$800 are no longer eligible to enter the US duty free from that date.
-See Fact Sheet(external link) here.
+The US suspended duty-free de minimis treatment for all countries since 29 August 2025.
+This means shipments of low value/de minimis goods from New Zealand, and all other countries, valued under US$800, are no longer eligible to enter the US duty free.

 Exemptions remain in place for gifts valued at less than US$100.